stefanlaheij/ha-buderus/README.md

 ## Password
 Create a password at https://ssl-account.com/km200.andreashahn.info/ by entering your device password (from sticker or menu) and your personal password.

+## Issues
+The thermostat does not yet succesfully update the setpoint.
+Help on this is appreciated.

 ## Configuration